 New York, with guards Jeremy Lin, Iman Shumpert and Baron Davis lost to injuries, was eliminated in five games by the Miami Heat in the first round of the playoffs.
 The Knicks’ one victory was their first postseason win since 2001.

 “I’m very humbled and honored to continue coaching the franchise where I started my NBA career,” Woodson said in the team release.
 “Our goal is to build off the success we had at the end of last season and to continue our quest of bringing an NBA championship to Madison Square Garden.
-(MSG)”
+(MSG:US)”

 The Knicks had become the toast of the NBA in February, winning seven straight games with Lin the surprising star at point guard.
 The Harvard University graduate, who signed as a free agent in December after being cut by two other teams, became an international celebrity as the first Chinese- or Taiwanese American to play in the NBA.
 He was on the cover of Sports Illustrated for two straight weeks and captured the cover of the Asian edition of Time magazine.

 The upswing didn’t last.
 All-Star Carmelo Anthony returned from injuries and never meshed with the free-flowing offense that D’Antoni designed and Lin directed.
 Hours before D’Antoni’s departure was announced, the New York Post reported that Anthony wanted to be traded by the next day’s league deadline.